muxinc/nextjs-video-ai-workflows/context/design-explained.md

 - **Editorial + utilitarian**: it should feel like a small, opinionated media library—not a dashboard.
 - **Calm canvas, loud controls**: the background stays soft and neutral; interactive elements are bold and clearly outlined.
-- **Deliberate restraint**: few colors, minimal decoration, and only one “primary” action per surface.
+- **Deliberate restraint**: few colors, minimal decoration, and only one "primary" action per surface.
-- **Show the value fast**: every page should make it obvious what `@mux/ai` adds (summary, captions, dubbing, clip creation) without visual clutter.
+- **Show the levels clearly**: every page should make it obvious which integration pattern is being demonstrated (sync, basic async, or custom workflow).

 ---